peonMQ/MQRemote/README.md

 ```
 /rc zone <message>        - Send a command to the zone channel excluding self
 /rc +self zone <message>  - Send a command to the zone channel message including self
+/rc zone name <message>   - Send a command to the zone channel to the specific named character
 ```

 ##### Group Channel